Borrowed Hearts: Plot

 When Javier announces that he will stay until the negotiations are completed, for another two weeks, Zoey is delighted, unlike Sam and Kathleen.
 Sam is especially frustrated, because the family act has negative influence on his work.
 One evening, Zoey unintentionally messes up Sam's office, which causes him to have an angry outburst.
 Kathleen is appalled by his behavior toward her daughter and immediately quits and leaves the house.
 That evening, Sam comes to Kathleen's apartment, apologizes to her and convinces her to return.
 The next night, the 'family' and Javier go out ice skating, during which Zoey becomes convinced that Javier is an angel.
 Sam, meanwhile, realizes that he is more charmed with Kathleen than with an attractive young woman who was flirting with him earlier that evening.

 Just when things are going for the upper, Jerry shows up where Sam, Dave and Javier are having lunch.
 He demands to know what is going on, and threatens to let Javier know and scuttle their negotiations.
 Sam, aware of his hustler lifestyle - even though Zoey thinks that he has left home to become an astronaut - offers him money to keep their secret, with the condition that he not contact his family until after Christmas.
 Shortly after, Kathleen learns that the possible deal between Sam and Javier includes a sale, not a merger as she thought, meaning that production will move to Mexico and will cost most of Sam's employees (including Kathleen) their jobs.
 In response, she shows Sam how much his employees need their job, which puts Sam in even a more difficult position.
 The same evening, the bonding continues over present wrapping and they are about to kiss but are interrupted by Zoey waking up from a nightmare.

 On Christmas morning, Javier signs the contract, though Sam is not willing to, claiming he doesn't do business on Christmas.
 Instead, he kisses Kathleen under the mistletoe, which upsets Zoey.
 To worsen the matter, Jerry shows up, confusing Javier.
-Sam explains the entire situation, and Javier responds understandably, even offering to honor the contract.
+Sam explains the entire situation, and Javier responds understandingly, even offering to honor the contract.
 Again, Sam refuses to sign it, choosing instead to save the factory employees' jobs.
 Jerry, meanwhile, prepares to leave, assuring Zoey that she is better off with Sam and Kathleen.
 Nevertheless, she is devastated and reacts by climbing up a tree to see her father leave.
 Sam and Kathleen follow her, and the branch Zoey is on breaks.
 She is hanging from a branch and is afraid she can't hang on much longer.
 Sam tells her that he loves her and assures her that he will catch her, which he does.
 At the end it is shown that Zoey accepted Sam as her new father.